The content on this page is marketing communication

 For example, the procedures include:

-- Guidelines for how and when SKAGEN funds, Storebrand funds or other external funds are to be offered to the clients
+- Procedures for how and when SKAGEN funds, Storebrand funds or other external funds are to be offered to the clients

-- Information of potential conflicts of interest, for example being both producer and distributor
+Information of potential conflicts of interests, for example being both producer and distributor

 Information to company management and unit holders